 Mediums are pourable liquids used to thin out paints.
 It provides the acrylics with additional working time for blending.
 The viscosity of the medium is far lower than gel.
 Hence you can mix medium with paints using a paintbrush.

 The mediums are opaque or white when wet but become transparent when dry.
 They also behave as a drying retarder to provide you more time to work.
 They are cheaper than paint, so it's an added advantage to include an acrylic texture medium for economic reasons.

-Some brands and also some people often interchange the words gel and medium while using it.
+Some brands and often people interchange the words gel and medium while using it.

 What to do with Acrylic Texture?

 Acrylic gel medium creates really cool effects that would be difficult to make using just the acrylic paint.
 Here are a few ways to use them:

 - Create peaks and valleys with impasto effects